Call Us: 907-222-6240

 What if I need a varicose vein evaluation or procedure and I don't have health insurance?

-If you do not qualify for their program, our office can usually work out a payment plan.
+Our office can usually work out a payment plan.
 We feel every patient with significant venous disease should be treated and we try to make it as easy and as affordable as possible to get the help you need.

 Do you ask for payment up front or at the time of my visit?